Malgrat de Mar: Economy

 Malgrat de Mar train station (R1).

 The main economic engine of the town and the area surrounding the town is tourism.
 Malgrat has hotels, campsites and shops to meet the demands of visitors, mainly centred around the street Passeig Marítim.
 Other notable economic drivers are the agricultural areas of the Pla de Grau and the Pla de Pineda, and industry, with the Can Patalina estate and the Camí de la Pomareda factories, although in recent years they have been losing strength.

 Since the end of the Spanish Civil War, maritime activity has mainly been concentrated on sports, leisure boats and local fishing boats, with a fishing club.
 In the 18th century there were about 200 men with naval registration with a total of up to 50 ships of one to four tons doing traffic along the coast to Valencia and France.

 Politics

 Municipal politics in Malgrat de Mar has been dominated by the Socialists' Party of Catalonia since the transition to democracy in Spain, with their time in power only being interrupted between 2017 and 2019.

-In the last regional elections, pro-independence forces (JxCat, ERC and CUP) won 5133 votes, while pro-unionist forces (Cs, PSC and PP) won 4,594 votes.
-Pro-referendum forces (En Comú Podem, PACMA) won 806 votes.